Cloud Monitoring uses Workspaces to organize monitoring information. This page describes Workspace concepts.

 AWS Connector projects

-connector project has a name beginning with
+In the figure, the connector project has a name beginning with

-To find the name and details about your AWS connector projects, go to the
+To find the name and details about your AWS connector projects, in the

-There is no charge for creating Workspaces.
-Logging and metric data are ingested by the individual monitored projects, so any charges are associated with the billing accounts of the monitored projects.
-For AWS accounts, this means the billing accounts of the AWS connector projects.
+Charges for logging and metric data ingested by the monitored projects are associated with that projects' billing account.
+For AWS accounts, this means the billing accounts of the AWS connector projects: